Easy, creamy Cookies and Cream Fudge recipe packed with flavor and real Oreo cookie pieces. Homemade fudge recipe with no candy thermometer needed!

 Instructions

 • In a mixing bowl (with a stand mixer preferred), add white chocolate morsels and marshmallow crème.
-Set aside.
+Set this aside.

-• In a large saucepan melt butter with sugar, heavy cream and salt.
+• In a large saucepan, melt butter with sugar, heavy cream and salt.
 Cook and stir over medium high heat until mixture begins to boil.

 • Continue stirring and boil for 5 full minutes.
 Remove from heat.
 Pour mixture into bowl over the white chocolate and marshmallow.

-• Beat with whisk for 1-2 minutes until white chocolate has melted and mixture is smooth.
+• Beat with whisk attachment for 1-2 minutes until white chocolate has melted and mixture is smooth.
 Fold in crushed oreos.

 • Pour fudge into a 9-inch square baking dish lined with parchment paper.
 Allow to set at room temperature for 4 hours or overnight.